dxxta/helperbot/README.md

 # Helper-bot
-Repos of Tika discord bot, She's very usefull to growing up a server
+Repos of Helper discord bot, usefull to growing up a server